The best 10 day Scotland itinerary

 The drive from Skye to Glasgow takes you from the wild Highlands to the bustling cultural hub of Scotland.
 Though it’s a lengthy journey, planned stops along the way turn it into one of the most scenic parts of your trip.

 Leaving Portree by 9 AM gives you ample time to reach Glencoe under favorable light and make the most of the day.
-Consider packing lunch or stopping at the café in Glencoe Visitor Centre, as food options can be sparse on this route.
+Consider packing lunch or stopping at the café in Glencoe Visitor Center, as food options can be sparse on this route.

 • Eilean Donan Castle (1 hour from Portree): If you didn’t visit on the way up, this is a good opportunity to see Scotland’s most photographed castle.